Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-specifications/README.md

   * [Descriptor API (4.0)](./descriptor-api-4.0/)
   * [Descriptor API (5.0)](./descriptor-api-5.0/)

-Additionally, there are Postman environment files for the supported "production" services, and some of the specifications have a basic set of conformance tests for Postman / newman.
+Additionally, there are Postman environment files for some of the supported "production" services, and some of the specifications have a basic set of conformance tests for Postman / newman.

 ## Developer Notes